-It you have any questions and/or comments.
+Los Angeles Vorld Amports If you have any questions and/or comments regarding this project please contact:

 Written Comment Form

 Scoping Meeting for the LAX Landside Access Modernization Program

 The purpose of the scoping process and the meeting is to hear from the public and responsible agencies on what significant environmental issues and alternatives they think should be analyzed in the Draft EA for the LAX Landside Access Modernization Program.
 Written comments can be submitted at the Public Scoping meeting or mailed/emailed no later than 5:00pm on July 11, 2016.
 In the space below (and on additional pages if necessary), please provide any written comments you may have concerning the scope of the Draft EA for the proposed project.
 Your comments will then be considered during preparation of the Draft EA.